MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

     - Changed "setup.py" file to install additional packages

 What's new in version 7.0.2 ?
-    - Added a 'scroll_to_element' method that finds an element by the specified XPath and smoothly scrolls to it.
+    - Added a "scroll_to_element" method that finds an element by the specified XPath and smoothly scrolls to it.

             @staticmethod
             def scroll_to_element(browser, xpath):